scottyeager/info_foundation/src/tde/tdeoverview.md

 # Token Distribution Event for the ThreeFold Grid use cases

-> _Note: If you're interested in participating in the Token Distribution Event, please visit the Token section of this wiki, in particular "How to Buy."_
+> **NOTE:** If you're interested in participating in the Token Distribution Event, please visit the Token section of this wiki, in particular "How to Buy."

-> _Important: We believe the ThreeFold Token (TFT) value should not be based on speculation or velocity (usage on public exchanges).
+> **IMPORTANT:** We believe the ThreeFold Token (TFT) value should not be based on speculation or velocity (usage on public exchanges).
-Please buy this token only if you believe in future value of the TF Grid.
+Please buy this token only if you believe in future value of the TF Grid and wish to support projects building their solutions on top of the TF Grid.

-The TFT is NOT an investment instrument.
+> **IMPORTANT:** The TFT is NOT an investment instrument.
-The TFT is ment to be a value of exchange on the TF Grid and is used to buy and sell IT capacity._
+The TFT is ment to be a value of exchange on the TF Grid and is used to buy and sell IT capacity.

 ### Introduction